davidsusu/tree-printer/README.md

 This method accepts a `TreeNode` (the root node of the printed hierarchy), and, optionally, an `Appendable` object, to where the output will be flushed.

-Alternatively, you can get the visualization as `String` via `getAsString()`, but in some cases this is inefficient (especially when you print large data with `ListingTreePrinter`).
+Alternatively, you can get the visualization as `String` via `getAsString()`.
+In some cases this is inefficient (especially when you print large data with `ListingTreePrinter`).

 It is very easy to visualize the above structure: